carlislerainey/adv-methods/hw/hw4.md

 * Calculate the marginal effect of a logit/probit model.
 * Derive a maximum likelihood estimator for a logit/probit model.
+* Describe the process that King, Tomz, and Wittenberg suggest using to obtain standard errors around quantities of interest.
 * Summarize what you feel is the key disagreement among the authors in the product term/logit model debate.